putuekasuryawan/my-first-nextjs/README.md

 ![node and npm version](https://github.com/user-attachments/assets/4de86950-c010-4d95-88af-faa675f4496c)

 The version numbers popped up, which was a good sign that things were working.
 Small win, but it felt great to see it work!

+🚧 Step 2: Creating the Project
+Once Node.js was set up, I went ahead and tried creating my first Next.js project.
+I used the following command in the terminal, npx create-next-app@latest:

+It asked me a few questions, and here's how I answered:

+Project name: my-first-nextjs

+TypeScript: I picked No (keeping it simple for now)

+ESLint: Yes

+Tailwind CSS: Yes, because I’ve been meaning to try it

+Use src/ directory: Yes

+App Router: Yes (seems to be the new standard in Next.js)

+After that, it generated a full project folder named my-first-nextjs with everything set up.